UnboundedScripts/uscriptloader/README.md

 # Roblox Scripts Hub
-This hub contains scripts that i use personally.
+This is a collection of good quallity roblox scripts.

-**Most of the included Scripts are not made by Me**
+**Most of the included Scripts in the Hub's are not made by Me!*

 **All credit to their respective owners**